Huawei's global ambitions hit by AT&T phone distribution deal's collapse

-HONG KONG (Reuters) - Huawei Technologies Co Ltd’s [HWT.UL] planned deal with U.S. carrier AT&T Inc to sell its smartphones in the United States has collapsed at the eleventh hour, people with knowledge of the matter said, in a blow to the Chinese firm’s global ambitions.
+HONG KONG (Reuters) - Huawei Technologies Co Ltd’s [HWT.UL] planned deal with U.S. carrier AT&T Inc (T.N) to sell its smartphones in the United States has collapsed at the eleventh hour, people with knowledge of the matter said, in a blow to the Chinese firm’s global ambitions.

 A separate person familiar with the discussions said that security concerns had arisen, without elaborating further.